MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/removed-sunset-services.md

 ## The AIP classic client

-To provide a unified and streamlined customer experience, the **Azure Information Protection classic client** and **labeling management** pages in the Azure portal are sunset as of **March 31, 2021**.
-No further support is provided for the classic client, and maintenance versions will no longer be released.
+To provide a unified and streamlined customer experience, we have retired the **Azure Information Protection classic client** and **labeling management** pages in the Azure portal as of **March 31, 2022**.
+This means that:

+- No further support is provided for the classic client
+- Maintenance versions will no longer be released
-The classic client will be officially retired, and will stop functioning, on **March 31, 2022**.
-At this point, the **Labels** and **Policies** tabs will be removed from the Azure portal, and the classic client will not longer be able to acquire policies from the Azure portal.
+- The **Labels** and **Policies** tabs have been removed from the Azure portal
+- The classic client can no longer acquire policies from the Azure portal

 We recommend that all customers migrate to unified labeling, and enable [built-in sensitivity labeling for Office applications](/microsoft-365/compliance/sensitivity-labels).